jeka-dev/jeka/docs/tutorials/gui-getting-started.md

 You can also switch Springboot version easily by changing `#springbootVersion` argument.

+!!! warning
-**Do not forget to trigger 'Jeka Synchronize Module' available in context menues, each time you modify dependencies or change springboot version.
+    Do not forget to trigger 'Jeka Synchronize Module' available in context menues, each time you modify dependencies or change springboot version.
-It let Intellij synchronize its iml file with dependencies declared in Jeka.**
+    It let Intellij synchronize its iml file with dependencies declared in Jeka.

 ![plot](images/scaffolded-springboot-2.png)